Blue Mountain Coffee - Everything You Need To Know

 - Aroma: Sweet herbs and florals, with overtones of nuts.

-It’s the smooth, clean taste that has given Jamaican BM Coffee a worldwide reputation for excellence.
+It’s the smooth, clean taste that has given this Coffee a worldwide reputation for excellence.
 Although Jamaica grows just 0.1% of the world’s coffee, it’s crop commands the highest prices.

 It’s the island’s tropical climate that gives coffee the sunshine and water that it needs to bloom.
-This perfect combination isn’t found in many places in the world, which is what makes Blue Mountain such a delicacy.
+This perfect combination isn’t found in many places in the world, which is what makes Blue Mountain one of the world best tasting coffees.

 The Coffee Industry Regulation Act has preserved Blue Mountain’s identity by giving it a globally protected certification mark, awarded by the Coffee Industry Board of Jamaica (CIB).
 Only coffee certified with this mark can be legally sold as 'Blue mountain'